 Draw running helps us set different goals for ourselves and pushes us towards new objectives.
 For example, the drawing that we want to run (or walk) may involve running (or walking) a longer distance than we normally do.
-Finally, draw running combines all the numerous benefits of exercising to those of cognitive and creative activities.
-So why not giving it a try.
+Finally, draw running combines all the numerous benefits of exercising with those of cognitive and creative activities.
+So why not give it a try?

 Whether you’re already an expert at draw running or whether you’re now inspired to start, we would love to see your masterpieces.
 Get your running shoes on!
 Let your feet become your pencil and your city your sketch book.
 Stay active, be creative and connect-the-dot on a big scale!